HangCcZ/Full-Stack-Social-Media-Frontend/README.md

 # This is a full stack web application that allow users to share news, ideas and more.
 [Click here to see the live version.
 Sign up an account and leave a post!](https://full-stack-blog-sharing.herokuapp.com/)

+**This repository contains the frontend code of the application.** [Click here to see the repository of deploy version and backend code](https://github.com/HangCcZ/Full-Stack-Blog-Sharing-Deploy)

 # Framework, library and tool used

 - React